j-ace-svg/financial-literacy-tic-tac-toe/README.md

 You can download from github by selecting the green `Code` button, and then download zip.
 To extract the zip on Windows, right click the zip in File Explorer and select `Extract All`.

 ## Running the game
 After extracting the project in File Explorer, open the extracted folder.
-Then, right click in any empty space and select `Open Cmd window here` or `Open PowerShell window here`.
+Then, press <kbd>⇧ Shift</kbd> + <kbd>Right click</kbd> in any empty space and select `Open command window here` or `Open PowerShell window here`.

 In the Powershell or Command Prompt window, type `python main.py`, and the program should launch.
 Pay attention to the warning that is displayed in the console, which I also reproduce here: